JCNTH/trackingdemo/README.md

     })
 ```

-One thing to watch out for: in image coordinates, Y increases downward (y=0 is at the top).
-So when the bar moves up, dy is negative.
-We flip the sign so positive velocities mean upward movement, which is more intuitive.
+In image coordinates, Y increases downward (y=0 at top).
+When the bar moves up, dy is negative.
+We flip the sign so positive velocities represent upward movement.

 ---

 ## Step 5: Joint Angles

 We calculate joint angles using the dot product formula.
-Given three points (like shoulder, elbow, wrist), we can find the angle at the middle point.
+Given three points (shoulder, elbow, wrist), we find the angle at the middle point.

 **Code:** `trajectory_tracker.py` lines 69-94